TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 cupy.ndarray
 ```

-The second takeaway, and the main focus of this post, is that we're still
+The second takeaway, and the main focus of this post, is that that simple
-leaving performance on the table.
-It depends a bit on your workload, but I'd
+one-liner leaves performance on the table.
+It depends a bit on your workload,
-claim that  Zarr's data loading pipeline *shouldn't* ever be the bottleneck.
+but I'd claim that  Zarr's data loading pipeline *shouldn't* ever be the
-Achieving sufficient throughput today requires some care to ensure that the
+bottleneck.
+Achieving maximum throughput today requires some care to ensure that
-system's resources are used efficiently, but I'm hopeful that we can improve the
+the system's resources are used efficiently.
+I'm hopeful that we can improve the
 libraries to do the right thing in more situations.

 This post pairs nicely with Earthmover's [I/O-Maxing Tensors in the